Becca Hamilton

 Rebecca Lynn Hamilton (born July 12, 1990) is an American curler from McFarland, Wisconsin.
-She is a two-time national women's champion, a two-time national junior champion, and a two-time Olympian.
+She is a five-time national women's champion, three-time national mixed doubles champion, two-time national junior champion, and a two-time Olympian.
 At the 2018 PyeongChang Olympics, she competed in mixed doubles curling with her brother, Matt, along with playing with the women's curling team.
 She was again on the women's curling team during the 2022 Beijing Olympics.